wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

 summary: Try out this tutorial to configure the Wavefront Spring Boot Starter with a sample application.
 ---

 In the tutorial, you use the Wavefront Spring Boot Starter with the Spring pet clinic sample application.
-Let's get stated!
+Let's get started!

 ## Steps in Detail
-**Add Video by Clement!**
+**{Add Video by Clement!}**

 ## Prerequisites